 Virtually all states require drivers to have auto liability insurance before they can legally drive a motor vehicle.
 (Liability insurance pays the other driver’s medical, vehicle repair and other costs when the policyholder is at fault in an accident.)
 State laws set the minimum amounts of insurance or other financial security that drivers must pay for the harm caused by their negligence if an accident occurs.
 The public generally supports compulsory auto insurance and wants these laws enforced.

-Liability insurance is compulsory in 49 states and the District of Columbia.
-New Hampshire, the only state that does not have a compulsory insurance liability law, requires that drivers be able to demonstrate that they are able to provide sufficient funds in the event of an “at-fault” accident.
+There are rare exceptions to compulsory auto insurance laws.
+New Hampshire does not have a compulsory insurance liability law.
+It requires that drivers be able to demonstrate that they are able to provide sufficient funds in the event of an “at-fault” accident.
+Virginia requires motorists to have insurance or register an uninsured vehicle for a significant fee.
 Motorcycle insurance is compulsory in every state with the exception of four: Hawaii, Montana, New Hampshire, and Washington.

 - Uninsured Motorists: The percentage of uninsured motorists declined nationally from 13.8 percent in 2009 to 12.6 percent in 2012, according to Insurance Research Council (IRC) estimates reported in its 2014 study.
 The IRC measures the number of uninsured motorists based on insurance claims, using a ratio of insurance claims made by people who were injured by uninsured drivers relative to the claims made by people who were injured by insured drivers.

 - The IRC said that California had the highest number of uninsured drivers (4.1 million), followed by Florida and Texas (3.2 million and 1.6 million, respectively.)

 - Oklahoma had the highest percentage of uninsured motorists, at 26 percent, and Massachusetts had the lowest, at 4 percent.